gdejohn/procrastination/README.md

 ### Maybe

-`Maybe` represents a value that may or may not exist.
-It can be thought of as a sequence with at most one element and is often used to model potential failure. `Maybe` is a lazy alternative to [`Optional`][7].
+[`Maybe`][maybe] represents a value that may or may not exist.
+It can be thought of as a sequence with at most one element and is often used to model potential failure. `Maybe` is a lazy alternative to [`Optional`][optional].

 ### Either

-`Either` is a container with exactly one element that can take on one of two possible values, labeled *left* and *right*, which may have different types.
+[`Either`][either] is a container with exactly one element that can take on one of two possible values, labeled *left* and *right*, which may have different types.
 Like `Maybe`, it can be used to model failure, but it allows information to be attached to the failure case (e.g., an exception, or a string error message).
 In this sense, it is the data-structure analogue of Java's checked exceptions.

 ### Pair

-`Pair` is an ordered collection with exactly two elements which may have different types (i.e., a 2-tuple). `Pair` is similar to [`Entry`][8], but by contrast it is lazy and purely functional.
+[`Pair`][pair] is an ordered collection with exactly two elements which may have different types (i.e., a 2-tuple).
+`Pair` is similar to [`Entry`][entry], but by contrast it is lazy and purely functional.

 ## Sequences vs. Streams

-`Sequence` offers an alternative to the [`Stream`][6] API introduced in Java 8.
+`Sequence` offers an alternative to the Stream API introduced in Java 8.
 Unlike streams, sequences can be traversed any number of times (although this does mean that sequences derived from one-shot sources like iterators *must* be memoized).
 It's also much easier to define new functionality for sequences.
-One of the biggest goals of the Stream API was parallel processing, which is why streams were designed around spliterators.
+One of the biggest goals of the Stream API was parallel processing, which is why streams were designed around [spliterators][spliterator].
 Processing a given stream in a way that isn't covered by the API means working directly with its spliterator, and creating a new stream in a way that isn't covered by the API means implementing a spliterator.
-Consider the instance method [`Sequence.scanLeft(Object,BiFunction)`][9], which returns the lazy sequence of intermediate results of a left fold.
+Consider the instance method [`Sequence.scanLeft(Object,BiFunction)`][scan], which returns the lazy sequence of intermediate results of a left fold.
 Here's a basic implementation for streams:

 ```java